Currently based in London, Georgina graduated from Lancaster University in 2020 and went on to win the Freelands Painting Prize.

 Back in the studio, Georgina paints the places she has walked, based on memory, and referencing paintings made on location.
 These works take the form of alternative maps of an area, and can be of places she visits for the day, or that she returns to for years.

-Georgina's work rejects the calculated, geographical perception of place, and embraces the emotional entanglement we have with the landscapes we move through; our memories that are embedded in the landscape.
+Her work rejects the calculated, geographical perception of place, and embraces the emotional entanglement we have with the landscapes we move through.
 Fundamentally, she hopes her paintings present an alternative way to relate to the natural world.

 |Freelands Painting Prize||Freelands Foundation||Winner||Tue, 05/12/2020|